 Alexander G. Bell's, the inventor of the first telephone, mother was deaf.
 However, he believed that sign language was backwards and Deaf people needed to assimilate.
 He is pictured here with students at The American Association To Promote Teaching Speech To The Deaf.
-Standardization and assimilation based on language gave rise to oralism, a method of teaching Deaf students to read lips, use hearing devices, and verbally speak.
-By WWI up to 80% of Deaf students were taught with oralist techniques instead of sign language.
+Standardization and assimilation based on language gave rise to oralism, a method of teaching Deaf students to read lips, use hearing devices, and

+Avander Graham Bet Association for the Deaf and Hard of Her oralist techniques instead of sign language.
 There was also a decrease in Deaf adults hired as principals and teachers, even at Gallaudet, a historically Deaf school.
 Oralism remained dominant until the 1970s.
 Sign language remained alive due to the Deaf community's vibrance and resistance.
 (Nielsen, 2012)